aakivora/restaurantroulette/README.md

 # restaurantroulette
-CS50 Final Project -- Will pick a restaurant for you based on your preferences.
+Will help you pick a restaurant based on your preferences!